Thousands March For Racial Justice In Australia - UrduPoint

 No prosecutions have been brought over the deaths, despite dozens of investigations, inquests and in some cases video evidence of abuse.

-Many protestors carried signs reflecting the Aboriginal experience, including "Stop deaths in custody" and "White Australia stop lying to yourselves".
+Many protesters carried signs reflecting the Aboriginal experience, including "Stop deaths in custody" and "White Australia stop lying to yourselves".

 In parallel with the Black Lives Matter rallies, dozens of people protested in Brisbane, Sydney and Melbourne against the prolonged detention of asylum-seekers under the government's tough refugee policies.